Skipton Castle Woods

 In wet weather or in instances of high water levels, some areas can become muddy.

-There are a number of benches around the woodland, with the closest ¼ mile from the Old Sawmill entrance.
+There are a number of benches around the woodland, with the closest a quarter of a mile from the Old Sawmill entrance.

-There is a pay and display car park at Skipton Castle, BD23 1UA, with 193 car spaces.
-This surfaced car park is located on a steep short incline.
+There is a pay and display car park with 193 spaces at Skipton Castle, BD23 1UA.
+This surfaced car park is located on a steep incline and is open daily from 9.30am-6pm.

-Two other pay and display car parks, at the High Street and Coach Street, are a short distance from the wood and town centre.
+Parking in Skipton is available at two other pay and display car parks - one at the High Street and one on Coach Street.
+Both are a short distance from the wood and the town centre.

-The nearest toilets to Skipton Castle Woods are at the High Street car park behind the town hall, including a RADAR-key accessible toilet.
+The nearest toilets to Skipton Castle Woods are at the High Street car park behind the town hall, where there is a RADAR-key accessible toilet.
 A small charge applies.

 Visitors to Skipton Castle have access to public toilets on site, including disabled facilities (an admission charge applies).